Features And Basic Details

 Text position allows you to place the text as desired:

-I use the 'Bottom center' option.
+The example uses the 'Bottom center' option.

 Horizontal Bars View